RIDE TO CLYDE

 WEDNESDAY, MAY 4th - SATURDAY, MAY 7th, 2022

-A three-day motorcycle ride to raise funds, raise awareness, and most of all, share the love of Jesus with Baptist Children's Homes' (BCH) boys and girls.
+In partnership with North Carolina Baptists, the three-day motorcycle ride raises funds, creates awareness and, most of all, shares the love of Jesus with Baptist Children's Homes' (BCH) boys and girls.

 SEE WHAT THE RIDE IS ALL ABOUT...

 GET YOUR KNEES IN THE BREEZE

 Are you ready to get your knees in the breeze and bless those in care of Baptist Children’s Homes?
 Then you need to register for the 7th Annual Ride to Clyde, which will take place Wednesday, May 4th through Saturday May 7th, 2022.